Reducing Spatial and Temporal Dimensionality in the Multidimensional Caldeira-Leggett Model: Open quantum systems

 \end{example}

 \begin{remark} Compared to the Keldysh contour \cite{keldysh2024diagram} on $[-t,t]$, \eqref{eqn:den mat-3 branch} is an equivalent form that separates the contribution from $[-t,0]$, $[0,t]$ and those consisting of a two-point correlation crossing the origin point.
-This allows us to save computational cost by storing values of $G([\b{s}^{(1)},\b{\tau}^{(1)}])$ and reusing them when $G([\b{s}^{(2)},\b{\tau}^{(2)}])$ has matching inputs. \end{remark} In this subsection, we have factored out the diagrams with $n_1+n_2=0$.
-In the next subsection, a low-rank approximation of the two-point correlation function is introduced for $n_1+n_2>0$.
+This allows us to save computational cost by storing values of $G_s([\b{s}^{(1)},\b{\tau}^{(1)}])$ and reusing them when $G_s([\b{s}^{(2)},\b{\tau}^{(2)}])$ has matching inputs. \end{remark} In this subsection, we have split the integrals into three parts and identified the diagrams corresponding to each part.
+As a result, the integrands containing $\b{\tau}^{(1)}$ can be separated from the integrands containing $\b{\tau}^{(2)}$.
+In the next subsection, a low-rank approximation of the two-point correlation function is introduced to further separate the integrands containing $\b{s}^{(1)}$ from the integrands containing $\b{s}^{(2)}$.
+Consequently, we can factorize the integrals into independent parts.